 The new HBV-light version includes the following innovations:

 - Possibility to run the model for a catchment consisting of several subcatchments

 We are happy about comments on the functioning of the new model from testers.
 Please send your comments to Marc Vis.

 To get an overview over the functioning of hydrologic models in general and HBV in particular, a short introductory lecture can be downloaded here.

-To get started with HBV, the software needs to be downloaded and installed on your PC.
+To get started with HBV-light, the software needs to be downloaded and installed on your PC.
 Help files are included in the folder.
-(Please note: in case you previously installed a beta version, this needs to be uninstalled first)

-A catchment dataset is provided to test the HBV model or implement it for teaching purposes.
+A catchment dataset is provided to test the HBV-light model or implement it for teaching purposes.

-Before getting started with the exercises you need to download the HBV software and dataset (see above).
-Change the catchment which is simulated by HBV light using the menu-item File-Open and select the directory under which the appropriate data- and result-directories are located (e.g., hbvland).
+Before getting started with the exercises you need to download the HBV-light software and dataset (see above).
+Change the catchment which is simulated by HBV-light using the menu-item File-Open and select the directory under which the appropriate data- and result-directories are located (e.g., hbvland).
 Then follow the instructions given in the exercises 1 to 7.
 Enjoy!

 - Calibration (HBV-land)

 - Design flood (Vattholma)